Quantum-Information Measure of Electron Localization

-The underlying physical picture is straightforward: when two electrons share a sufficiently small region of space, the antisymmetry of the total state forces them into a singlet ---and thus maximally entangled---spin configuration.
+{Here we exploit the singlet--triplet mixing in $\tilde\gamma_2$ to introduce a measure of electron localization based on spin entanglement.} {The underlying physical picture is straightforward: when two electrons share a sufficiently small region of space, the antisymmetry of the total state forces them into a singlet---and thus maximally entangled---spin configuration.
 As the two electrons move apart, the weights of the triplet components tend to increase, and the two-spin state becomes less entangled.
-This suggests a connection between electron localization and spin entanglement.
+Thus, $\tilde\gamma_2$ provides a connection between electron localization and spin entanglement that can be used to analyze both. }

+{We stress that $\tgm$ is not used here as an approximation to $\gamma_2$, but as an auxiliary quantity: $\gamma_2$ and $\tgm$ encode different information, with $\gamma_2$ determining the two-particle probability of the state under consideration and $\tgm$ carrying the local singlet--triplet structure relevant for the localization analysis developed here.} {We also note that the triplet (antisymmetric) component of the 2RDM has been used previously in localization-related analyses~\cite{Kohout2008TCA}}.
+The focus is thus on the state described by $\tgm$, while the full two-body cumulant \cite{KutzelniggMukherjee1999}---i.e., $\left(\gamma_2 - \tgm\right)$---is neither required nor employed.

-The focus is thus on the mixed state described by $\tgm$, while the full two-body cumulant \cite{KutzelniggMukherjee1999}---i.e., $\left(\gamma_2 - \tgm\right)$---is neither required nor employed.
-The remarkable properties of $\tilde\gamma_2$ deserve further comments.
-When $\gamma_1$ is idempotent, as in Restricted Hartree-Fock (RHF)\cite{BookHF}, $\tilde\gamma_2$ coincides with $\gamma_2$.
-When $\gamma_1$ carries fractional occupation numbers---as for a multi-configurational state---$\tilde\gamma_2$ is the 2RDM of an {\it ensemble} $N$-particle state---not necessarily the 2RDM of a pure state.
-In order to stress this point and avoid any confusion, we reserve the symbol $\gamma_2$ to pure-state $N$-representable 2RDMs.
+The properties of $\tilde\gamma_2$ deserve further comments.
+When $\gamma_1$ is idempotent, as in Restricted Hartree-Fock (RHF)\cite{BookHF}, $\tilde\gamma_2$ coincides with $\gamma_2$, while when $\gamma_1$ carries fractional occupation numbers---as for a multi-configurational state---$\tilde\gamma_2$ {need not satisfy pure-state $N$-representability conditions}.
+In order to stress this point and avoid any confusion, in this paper $\gamma_2$ denotes the pure-state 2RDM defined above.

 To estimate the entanglement of the spin pairs, we consider the spatially-dependent $4\times4$ spin matrix $\tilde{\boldsymbol{\gamma}}_2$, whose ``hyper-diagonal" $(\vr_1=\vr_1',\vr_2=\vr_2')$ provides a {\it bona‑fide} two‑qubit state: